GunterMueller/xds/README.md

-XDS Modula-2/Oberon-2 Development System for Windows
+XDS Modula-2/Oberon-2 Development System for Linux/Windows
 ====================================================

 The XDS development system facilitate software development in the Modula-2 and Oberon-2 languages.
 The unique feature of XDS is seamless integration between the two, which enables you to mix Modula-2 and Oberon-2 modules in one project freely.
 It includes two toolchains: Native XDS-x86 and XDS-C.